romeorusi/H1vminstallRR/README.md

 # Installing virtualbox and Debian linux on it

-I began by going to https://www.virtualbox.org/wiki/Downloads and choosing "Windows hosts" then waiting for the file to install and running it
+I began by going to https://www.virtualbox.org/wiki/Downloads and choosing "Windows hosts" then waiting for the file to install and running it I then opened up guide provied to my by the courses teacher which I found on https://terokarvinen.com/2021/install-debian-on-virtualbox/

 After running it I chose to install all dependencies and basically clicked yes until I was prompted with "install", I then proceeded.
 After the installation was complete I chose to Finish and launch the virtual box immediately.